ServiceNowDevProgram/code-snippets/Specialized Areas/Regular Expressions/Indian GSTIN Validator/README.md

 ## Features

-- Validates strings to ensure they contain only letters (a-z, A-Z) and numbers (0-9).
+- Defines the regular expression pattern for a structurally valid GSTIN.
-- Returns a boolean indicating the validity of the string.
+- Explains the 15-character structure of the GSTIN.

-## Usage
+## GSTIN Format and Structure

-You can use the `isAlphanumeric` function to check if a string is alphanumeric.
+A valid GSTIN must be 15 characters long and adhere to the following structure:

 ### Function Signature